Shiffrin skis to 48th-career World Cup slalom win in Levi

 Defending overall crystal globe winner opens 2022-2023 season with fifth career win in Levi, ending rival Vlhova's four-race win streak on Finnish soil

-The sun may have been setting at 2:20 p.m. in Levi, Finland on Saturday as athletes pulled into the starting gate for their second runs, but for Mikaela Shiffrin, it was about to become a beautiful metaphorical sunrise on her 12th full World Cup season.
-The 27-year-old claimed her 48th World Cup slalom victory with a combined time of 1:51.25, edging out Sweden’s Anna Svenn-Larsson (1:51.41) and five-time Levi winner Petra Vlhova (1:51.45).
+The sun may have been setting at 2:20 p.m. in Levi, Finland, on Saturday as athletes pulled into the starting gate for their second runs, but for Mikaela Shiffrin, it was about to become a beautiful metaphorical sunrise on her 12th full World Cup season.
+The 27-year-old claimed her 48th World Cup slalom victory with a combined time of 1 minute,51.25 seconds, edging out Sweden’s Anna Svenn-Larsson (1:51.41) and five-time Levi winner Petra Vlhova (1:51.45).

 “Yeah this is amazing,” Shiffrin said to FIS reporters after, quickly turning to praise her teammate Ava Sunshine Jemison, who was sitting next to her.
-Jemison, the World Junior silver medalist last year in the super-G and an SSCV alumna, finished 21st in her World Cup debut.
+Jemison, the World Junior silver medalist last year in the super-G and an Ski and Snowboard Club Vail alumna, finished 21st in her World Cup debut.

 “Really strong skiing, really good final in that last bit of the pitch — yeah, super cool,” Shiffrin said.